sahil1807/bus-ticket-problem/README.md

-# Node Boilerplate 🛡️
+# Bus ticket usecase

-This is a sample Boilerplate which can be used for starting any new Microservice project using Nodejs.
+This is a sample use case for solving bus ticket problem for a single bus traveller

-This example repository has taken a lot of inputs from the blog post ['Bulletproof node.js project architecture'](https://softwareontheroad.com/ideal-nodejs-project-structure?utm_source=github&utm_medium=readme)
+## Context
+1 bus, 40 seats.
+One ticket per seat.

+#####Features from the server:
+• Update the ticket status (open/close + adding user details)
+• View Ticket Status
+• View all closed tickets
+• View all open tickets
+• View Details of person owning the ticket.
+• Additional API for admin to reset the server (opens up all the tickets)

 ## Development